islenny/WbTstr.Net/README.md

 ## Overview
 <!-- start -->
 WbTstr.Net is a tool which makes testing the web easy.
-It's based on Selenium Webdriver but with an much easier syntax.
+It's based on Selenium WebDriver but with an much easier syntax.
-It allows teams to focus on Test Automation whith as little hassle as possible.
+It allows teams to focus on Test Automation with as little hassle as possible.

 <!-- end -->

 <!-- start -->
 ## Background
-We believe that Test Automation is a team efford.
+We believe that Test Automation is a team effort.
 So coding your tests is the only right way of doing it.
 But we don't want to be distracted by syntax or timings.
 That's why we started WbTstr.Net, based on [FluentAutomation](http://fluent.stirno.com).

 WbTstr.Net is a simple tool which let you create your tests in a fluent syntax within minutes.
-We built it on top of Webdriver which allows you to test in all major browsers.
+We built it on top of WebDriver which allows you to test in all major browsers.

 So let's get started [here](/guide.html)